Rustler 36. Kora. For sale.

-Kora, our Rustler is a classic 1992 yacht by Holman & Pye, from the 1980s.
-Rustlers serve a demand for heavy, lead ballasted, full-keel yachts having a cutaway forefoot and a gentle sheer.
+Kora, our Rustler 36, is now for sale for £65k.
+She is a classic 1992 yacht by Holman & Pye, from the 1980s.
+Rustlers are heavy, lead ballasted, full-keel yachts having a cutaway forefoot and a gentle sheer.
 The Rustler 36 is designed for awesome long distance passage making in comfort whilst easy to manage.

 New sailing gear for our Rustler 36.